tue-robotics/action_server/README.md

 ### Execution

-When all actions are successfully configured, the task manager is ready to start executing the actions.
+When all actions are successfully configured, the Task Manager is ready to start executing the actions.
-To do this, the action server calls `task_manager.execute_next_action()` while there are still remaining actions.
+To do this, the Action Server calls `task_manager.execute_next_action()` while there are still remaining actions.
 It will return early if an action fails.
 In our example: if the `find` action fails (so no coke is found), the `bring` action will not be executed.